fnavarijo/jest-playground/GUIDE.md

 })
 ```

-Some things to note:
-- The syntax of the code for the src code and test, is written now in TS.
+One important thing to note: *The syntax of the code for the src code and test, is written now in TS.*

 Using this approach, can help us validating our code functionality and type checking.
 If we change the test code to the following:
 ``` ts